La7rodectus/graffit/README.md

 # Graffit
-lib for easy work with DB
+Hello!
+Graffit is a lib for easy work with DB.
+Currently we are in process of development, so not many features are available.

 ## Purposes
+Our goal for now is to provide a simple and similar structure for any SQL database ( for now only mysql is supported).

 ## Methods
 ### class Graffit